corpnewt/CorpBot.py/README.md

 	   └─ I *know* you wanted some help with something - what was it?

 ## CogManager
-####	CogManager Cog (5 commands) - CogManager.py Extension:
+####	CogManager Cog (4 commands) - CogManager.py Extension:
-	  $extension [extension]
+	  $extension [extension] (AKA: extensions, ext)
-	   └─ Outputs the cogs attatched to the passed extension.
+	   └─ Outputs the cogs and command count for the passed extension - or all extensio...
-	  $extensions
-	   └─ Lists all extensions and their corresponding cogs.
 	  $imports [extension]
 	   └─ Outputs the extensions imported by the passed extension.
 	  $reload [extension]